-So below, we "rate" a cubic meter of different concretes to see how they compare — but first we take a look at the underlying context...
+So below, we "rate" a cubic meter of different concretes to see how they compare in categories A1-A3 in the diagram above — but first we take a look at the underlying context...

 These are now exciting times!
 There is now a positive requirement to seek CO2 mitigation at the earliest stage of construction in most OECD countries, whether by legal measures or voluntary project specifications.
 No matter the driver, the most fundamental components are environmental product declarations (EPDs).

 EPDs.
 ISO 14025 establishes the principles and specifies the procedures needed to develop "Type III" EPDs.
 These Type III declarations are the most rigorous since they have detailed rules and must be verified by a third party.
 Since 2001, the EEA+UK has a system of EPDs, flowing from the EU's integrated product Policy (here).
 Like ISO 14025, these EPDs are a third-party Type III procedure — essentially across categories A1 to A3 in the diagram above.